 *cue confetti, streamers, and buckets of margaritas*

 Oodles of options, right?
-I’m a bit of a variety whore so I love that I can make them differently each time with whatever ingredients I already have on hand.
+I love variety an that I can make them differently each time with whatever ingredients I already have on hand.
 I get particularly giddy when I have extra filling leftover from my Lentil Veggie Tacos.
 Shameless plug, I know, but those babies are GOOD!

 As for the dressing, I’m a fly by the seat of my pants type of girl.
 Translation?
 I’m positively horrible at planning ahead and either run out of or forget to buy crucial ingredients.
 This particular time I was entirely out of dairy and nondairy milks/yogurts of any sort and had just killed off my latest bunch of cilantro.
 The dressing I had my heart set on making was kiiiiiind of impossible!
 No worries!
 I simply stole my husband’s jar of ranch dressing and improvised!
 Below is an easily customizable recipe for a zesty ranch dressing that’s big on flavor an easy to whip up with nearly anything you have on hand!